Available 24/7 • More Than 31 Years Experience • Serving Louisville and Lexington

 Erb’s palsy occurs when there is damage or tears to the nerves in the shoulder and neck.
 It most commonly occurs when a baby becomes stuck under the mother’s pelvic bone during childbirth—a complication known as shoulder dystocia.

-There are many reasons why the baby could become stuck, but when the baby is being delivered, the tendons and nerves in the shoulder become stretched or tear, causing a brachial plexus birth injury.
+There are many reasons why the baby could become stuck, but when the baby is being delivered, the tendons and nerves in the shoulder become stretched or torn, causing a brachial plexus birth injury.

 In many cases, the damage will heal on its own.
-However, there are also many instances in which the damage done to the arm is permanent and will require lifelong treatment in order to adapt to life with a paralysis of the muscles and tendons that move the arm.
+However, there are also many instances in which the damage done to the arm is permanent and will require lifelong treatment to adapt to life with a paralysis of the muscles and tendons that move the arm.

 Liability for brachial plexus injuries at birth